 This means that now whenever you insert a Gravity Form on your website, all of your forms will have the same styles applied.
 It’s a great result that takes very little time!
 Now you will be able to focus on building your forms, instead of spending time on styling every time you add a new form.
 Now that’s a great time saver.

-That’s a quick introduction to the Gravity Forms Divi Plugin from Divi Framework.
+That’s a quick introduction to the Gravity Forms Divi Plugin from M R K WP.
 It’s a premium product so we encourage you to become a Premium Member.
 We hope you find the plugin useful and that it allows you to start making some beautiful looking Gravity Forms!